-All complaints to the Board of violations of the standards of conduct set forth in Article XI shall be in writing, signed by the complainant and notarized.
+All complaints to the Board of violations of the Standards of Ceonduct set forth in Article XI shall be in writing, signed by the complainant and notarized.
 Hypothetical situations and anonymous complaints shall not be addressed.
-The board shall investigate the pertinent facts stated in the complaint to determine whether or not there is probable cause that a violation of Article XI has occurred.
-The board may hold hearings regarding the complaint; however the board shall hold a hearing if requested by the person whose conduct is being investigated.
+The Beoard shall investigate the pertinent facts stated in the complaint to determine whether or not there is probable cause that a violation of Article XI has occurred.
+The Beoard may hold hearings regarding the complaint; however the board shall hold a hearing if requested by the person whose conduct is being investigated.
 Any such investigation shall be concluded within 60 days of receipt of the complaint, absent extension as agreed to by the necessary parties.
-Any investigation shall be confidential and any individual called by the board for the purpose of providing information shall not disclose his/her knowledge of the investigation to a third party unless the official or employee whose conduct is under investigation requests that the investigation be made public.
-The official or employee under investigation shall have the right to appear and be heard and to offer any information intended to establish that he/she has not violated any provision of Article XI.
+Any investigation shall be confidential to the maximum extent permitted by the General Statutes and consistent with Section 1-82a of the General Statutes, and any individual called by the Beoard for the purpose of providing information shall not disclose theirhis/her knowledge of the investigation to a third party unless the official or employee whose conduct is under investigation requests that the investigation be made public.
+The official or employee under investigation shall have the right to appear and be heard and to offer any information intended to establish that they havehe/she has not violated any provision of Article XI.
 The official or employee under investigation shall have the right to be represented by legal counsel at their own expense and to present and cross-examine witnesses.
-Any probable cause determination that an official or employee has violated any provision of Article XI shall require four concurring votes of the Board. [(17)]
+Any probable cause determination that thean official or employee has violated any provision of Article XI shall require four concurring votes of the Board. [(17)]

-The Board shall not later than 31 days after the hearing deliver to the official or employee involved the report of its findings and the reasons for its decision.
-The Board shall make public a finding of probable cause and disclose the record of its investigation as authorized by Section 1-82a of the state statutes.
+Upon completion of its investigation, the Board shall not later than 31 days after the hearing deliver to the official or employee involved the report of its findings and the reasons for its decision.
+The Board shall make public a finding of probable cause and disclose the record of its investigation as authorized by Section 1-82a of the Generalstate Sstatutes.
 The Board shall state in its report what action it deems appropriate if a violation has occurred.
 When the Board concludes that disciplinary action is appropriate for an employee or appointed official, the matter shall be referred to the proper authority. [(17)]

-The Board shall render advisory opinions to any officer or employee who requests such an opinion in writing regarding his/her own conduct, unless the matter in question is currently in litigation.
+The Board shall render advisory opinions to any officialofficer or employee who requests such an opinion in writing regarding theirhis/her own conduct, and to any board that requests in writing, pursuant to Section 11-9, an opinion regarding a potential conflict for a member with respect to a matter under consideration, unless the matter in question is currently in litigation.

-At the end of each calendar year, the Board shall prepare and submit to the Board of Selectmen an annual report summarizing its actions and recommendations during the preceding year.
+At the end of each calendar year, the Board shall prepare and submit to the Board of SelectmenSelectpersons an annual report summarizing its actions and recommendations during the preceding year.
 The annual report shall be prepared and submitted in accordance with the confidentiality requirements of this section.